Is your Chromebook frozen?

 Is your Chromebook still unresponsive?

 Simply click on the system status area in the bottom-right corner of your screen (where the time, battery, and account information is) and then click on the Power icon.
 This will shut down your laptop and you’ll have to restart it.

 If you can’t even get it to shut down, then you’ll have to do a hard reset.
-Press and hold the Power button (it should be the very top-right button on your keyboard for most Chromebooks) for 3 seconds and it’ll force shut down.
+Press and hold the Power button (it should be the very top-right button on your keyboard for most models) for 3 seconds and it’ll force shut down.

 Still not fixed?
 Backup your personal files and do a Powerwash.

 Well, that should solve your issues.
 Most unresponsive issues can be fixed simply through the Chrome Task Manager and killing the process that’s freezing up your laptop and making it not respond to your commands.
 If not, then move up the chain and take more drastic measures such as restarting your laptop.